n., plural: environments

 What does environment mean?
-If you mean physical environment, then it is defined as the surrounding conditions and elements through which a living thing interacts with.
+If you mean physical environment, then it is defined as the surrounding conditions and elements with which a living thing interacts with.
 However, apart from the physical, there are other types of elements that make up an environment.
 They are the chemical and biological attributes.
 Thus, an environment contains all biotic and abiotic factors that have a role in the survival, evolution, and development of the organism occupying it.
 A related term “environ” is defined as “to surround” or “to enclose”.
 The scope of the environment varies — from the tiniest, “micro” scale to the largest, global scale.

 The terms “ecosystem” and “surroundings” are the common synonyms for the word “environment”.
 However, they differ in such a way that the term “ecosystem” includes the interaction between the organism and its surroundings.
-The surroundings, in turn, refers to that which surrounds an organism or a population.
+The surroundings, in turn, refer to that which surrounds an organism or a population.
 In this regard, the environment is a rather vast concept whereas the term “surrounding” is relatively more specific.

 Another related term is nature.
 What’s the difference between environment and nature?
 Similarly, the definition of nature includes all living and nonliving things on Earth but what characterizes nature is that it is a natural entity as opposed to the artificial that implicates an attribute that is not occurring naturally, and by that it is man-made or “built”.

 Different branches of science are interested in studying the environment, its components, and the interaction between living organisms and their environment.
 For example, environmental science is interested in studying and investigating the interaction of organisms with their environment and its outcomes.
 A branch of environmental science is ecology, which deals with the ecological interactions within ecosystems.